jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Home Hub/Creating a Home Hub.md

 ## Best practice

 - Adding videos directly to the Home Hub should be avoided if possible, instead add a gallery of images that when tapped open a jig with the video, use [grid-item]() to create the gallery.
-- Consider what you add to the Home Hub as it could impact the app's performance, for example, long lists with data. &#x20;
+- Consider what you add to the Home Hub as it could impact the app's performance, for example, long lists with data.
-- The `onload` event must be configured on the index.jigx file for syncing data to the device.&#x20;
+- The `onload` event must be configured on the index.jigx file for syncing data to the device.
-- When deciding on the type of jig to use as the Home Hub it is recommended to use the  [jig.default]() or [jig.grid]() as they provide the broadest scope of components, actions, and widgets. &#x20;
+- When deciding on the type of jig to use as the Home Hub it is recommended to use the [jig.default]() or [jig.grid]() as they provide the broadest scope of components, actions, and widgets.